-bp pulse is nationwide network which is available via the bp pulse app, access card or contactless credit/debit card.
+bp pulse is a nationwide network available via the bp pulse app and contactless card payment.
 The network became bp pulse in December 2020, having previously been known as Polar.

 How much does the bp pulse network cost?